raleel/mythras-srd/0003_Skills.md

 ### Combat Style (STR+DEX)

 Each Combat Style is the skill to use the weapons expected of a career or culture in the setting.
 Most fighting traditions encompass training in multiple weapons, along with the techniques required to use them all effectively, whether singly or in combination.
-In additionaddition, they often assume a situational element, such as fighting as close order infantry or whilst mounted.
+In addition, they often assume a situational element, such as fighting as close order infantry or whilst mounted.
 Combat Styles can be very diverse, ranging from, for example, Gladiatorial Combat all the way to Space Marine Mobile Infantry.

 ### Conceal (DEX+POW)